Newgarden-Solutions/liqpay/README.md

 ## Features

-Package has minimum number of features
+Package has minimum number of features as of now.
-- Form LiqPay orders with direct card information
+- Direct payment with card
-- Form LiqPay orders with server callback passed
+- Open checkout URL

 ## Usage